baidu-research/UnDepthflow/README.md

 Joint Unsupervised Learning of Optical Flow and Depth by Watching Stereo Videos

-Yang Wang, Zhenheng Yang, Peng Wang, Yi Yang, Chenxu Luo and Wei
+Yang Wang, Zhenheng Yang, Peng Wang, Yi Yang, Chenxu Luo and Wei Xu

 Please contact Yang Wang (wangyang59@baidu.com) if you have any questions.